 What is the Fastest Internet in Your Area? - In This Guide

 What Is Considered Fast Internet?

-The online experience has changed drastically since the late 1990s when 56Kbps modem support became commonplace, effectively doubling the speed with which we could view adorable cat JPEGs.
-These days, the definition of fast internet service has evolved to the point where we expect instant page loading and smooth HD video streaming.
-So what exactly is considered fast internet in the Snapchat and selfie era?
+The online experience has changed drastically since the late 1990s when 56Kbps modem support became commonplace, effectively doubling the speed with which we could view adorable cat pics.
+These days, the definition of fast, reliable internet access has evolved to the point where we expect instant page loading and smooth HD video streaming.
+So what exactly is considered fast, reliable internet in the era of Netflix and online gaming?

 We'll start with the official FCC (Federal Communications Commission) definition.
-In January of 2015, the FCC increased its designation of advanced broadband internet speed to 25Mbps download and 3Mbps upload.
-The previous increase took place in 2010, to 4 Mbps download and 1Mbps upload.
+In January of 2015, the FCC increased its designation of advanced broadband internet speed to 25Mbps download speed and 3Mbps upload speed.
+The previous increase took place in 2010, to 4 Mbps download speed and 1Mbps upload speed.

-The move was controversial, to say the least, with high-speed internet providers ending up disgruntled and consumer groups lauding the increase.
-Regardless of the disagreements, however, the change puts pressure on providers to deploy broadband more quickly and extensively.
+The move was controversial, to say the least, with internet service providers offering high speeds ending up disgruntled and consumer groups lauding the increase.
+Regardless of the disagreements, however, the change puts pressure on Internet service providers to deploy broadband Internet more quickly and extensively.

 What is fast internet, really?

 Ultimately the definition of fast internet is subjective and relevant to your household's needs and usage.
 If you only use your connection for basic tasks like email and short SD videos, 5Mbps will likely feel like racing along the information superhighway.
 If on the other hand, you have multiple users performing high-demand activities, you'll want the fastest internet connection you can afford.

 What Is the Fastest Internet Service and Speed?